 Weather Got You Down?
 Learn How to Combat SAD (Seasonal Affective Disorder)

 It happens every year.
-The same time the stores start putting away their festive Christmas decorations and the harsh cold weather settles in, you just want to crawl under the covers and stay there until Spring.
+The same time the stores start putting away their festive holiday decorations and the harsh cold weather settles in, you just want to crawl under the covers and stay there until Spring.
 While the rest of the world feels like working toward New Year’s resolutions, you just can’t shake your sadness and fatigue.

 You are not alone.
 Seasonal Affective Disorder (SAD), a type of depression related to the changes in the seasons, affects more than 3 million people in the United States each year.
 Symptoms begin in the fall or winter, usually continuing until the warmer days of spring.